lirralirra/module14_belly-button-challenge/README.md

 # module_14_belly-button-challenge

-The app.js is to read in samples.json from the URL https://static.bc-edx.com/data/dla-1-2/m14/lms/starter/samples.json and then
+The app.js is to read in samples.json from the URL https://static.bc-edx.com/data/dla-1-2/m14/lms/starter/samples.json and then to

+display:
-display 1. the top 10 bacteria cultures found in berry button.
+        1. the top 10 bacteria cultures found in berry button.

         2. the number of bacteria each sample as bubble chart.